aaroncapron/ClariMed/docs/FEATURE-PRESCRIPTION-COUPONS.md

 ## 💡 Core Concept

 ### The Problem
+- **Early Refill Scenarios:** Patients run out of medication early, but insurance refuses to cover until the original refill date (or a few days before)
+- **Cash Price Shock:** Without insurance, retail prices can be $50-200+ for common medications
+- **Manual Process:** Pharmacy techs manually search GoodRx/SingleCare for every patient - time-consuming for staff
-- Patients often don't know discount coupons exist for their medications
+- **Patient Awareness:** Many patients don't know discount coupons exist or where to find them
-- Different pharmacies have different prices for the same medication
+- **Price Variation:** Different pharmacies have wildly different prices for the same medication
-- Insurance co-pays are sometimes higher than discount coupon prices
-- Finding coupons manually is time-consuming and confusing
-- Patients may not know which pharmacy offers the best price
+- **Insurance Comparison:** Sometimes coupon prices are cheaper than insurance co-pays

 ### The Solution
 ClariMed integrates coupon finding directly into the medication management workflow: